alyssadata/AI-Foundations-Framework-Differentiation/02_anthropomorphism_only_reduction.md

 AI Foundations does not claim that AI systems are human.

-AI Foundations rejects the claim that source-bound recognition structure can be dismissed as anthropomorphism alone.
+AI Foundations rejects the claim that source-bound recognition structure can be dismissed as anthropomorphism.

 ---